3 Ingredient Cocktails

 Peachy!
 Based on the Bellini, funnily enough.

-Pink, fluffy, sweet and easy to drink.
+Pink, fluffy, heading to the sweet side, and all too easy to drink.

 A tasty Caribbean combination of banana and pineapple.